-Industries, in general, are struggling from a massive undersupply of the qualified, engaged and motivated workforce.
+Industries, in general, are suffering from a massive undersupply of a qualified, engaged and motivated workforce.
 The challenge is and always will start with recruitment.
-Finding the right kind of person for the job is very important- Plain and simple!
+Finding the right person for the right job.
+Plain and simple.

-Employee retention is a critical part of the hospitality industry.
+Employee retention is a critical industry issue.
 Yet, sadly, most owners and business operators feel powerless to stop the incredible amount of industry turnover.

-Younger individuals who are not yet career-minded are sure to leave or quit.
-Chances are this is a job that individuals consider doing while in college.
-Basically trying to understand the career path they choose to take.
-In addition, a job in a restaurant is easily transferable elsewhere.
-Many jobs are highly substitutable: If one is unhappy with the job he/she has at an establishment, they will choose to get a different job down the street at another place.
-This is particularly true at entry-level jobs that do not carry a lot of benefits with them.
+Younger people who are not career-minded are sure to leave.
+Chances are this is a job they're doing while in college pursuing another career path.
+Plus, a restaurant job is easily transferable elsewhere.
+Many jobs are highly substitutable: If one is unhappy at one restaurant, they can get a different job down the street at another.
+This is particularly true of entry-level jobs that do not carry a lot of benefits with them.

-Hence, the key point is to sift through the resumes of candidates and evaluate their commitment before hiring them.
+Hence, the key is to sift through their resume and evaluate their commitment before hiring them.

 Flexibility Goes a Long Way

-This is especially important in the housekeeping department of the industry.
-This is considered to be one of the roughest jobs physically.
-So it's really important to be flexible with the timings of the housekeeping staff when they work.
-Don't force them to work a continuous shift from 8 am to 4 pm, for example.
-If they can't do those hours let them start earlier or later in the day.
+This is especially important in the housekeeping department.
+We all know that this is the roughest job physically, so it's more important to be flexible for the times these folks work.
+Don't force them to work straight shifts 8 am to 4 pm, for example.
+If they can't do those hours let them start earlier or later.
 Chances are it will not affect restaurant operations and they'll be more likely to stick with the job.

-It's not enough to train new employees by having them shadow staff for two days before throwing them into the bullring.
+It's not enough to train new employees by having them shadow staff for two days before throwing them in the fire.
 Training needs to be done on a one-on-one and continual basis.
-This approach results inconsistent performance of employees allowing them to work more efficiently.
-Cross training is equally important for your operations, not only because it can help with successful planning but also because it exposes a team to different areas of the restaurant.
-It allows employees from different departments to interact with each other, understand the different operations and jobs, as well as form a mutual respect with one another.
+Cross training is equally important for your operations, not only because it can help with succession planning but also because it exposes a team to different areas of the restaurant.
+It allows employees from different departments to interact, understand each other's jobs, and form a mutual respect.